On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Introduction

 \section{Introduction}

-The simplex algorithm is a classical method for solving linear programming (LP) problems.
-Although it is a nonpolynomial time algorithm, its worst case rarely occurs and its average performance is better than that of polynomial time algorithms, such as the interior point method and ellipsoid method, especially for small- and medium-scale problems.
-Much research work has focused on making the simplex algorithm a polynomial time algorithm, but it has not been successful.
+The simplex method is a classical method for solving linear programming (LP) problems.
+Although it is a nonpolynomial time algorithm, its worst case rarely occurs and its average performance is better than that of polynomial time algorithms, such as the interior point method and ellipsoid method, especially for small-scale and medium-scale problems.
+Much research work has focused on making the simplex method a polynomial-time algorithm, but it has not been successful.
 The existing pivot rules can neither provide the optimal pivot paths for the simplex method nor make it a polynomial-time algorithm.
 In addition, the traditional design idea only applies to designing the pivot rule suitable for certain types of problems.
 There are no general ways to find the least number of pivot iterations for all types of linear programming.
-Our research goal is to design a general optimal pivot rule based on the inherent features of linear programming extracted by machine learning (ML) that can be solved in polynomial time.
+Our research goal is to design a general optimal pivot rule based on the inherent features of linear programming extracted by reinforcement learning (RL) that can be solved in polynomial time.
 This study is the first step toward achieving this goal.

-With the rise of machine learning technology, using machine learning-based methods to study pivot rules provides researchers with new ideas.
+With the rise of machine learning (ML), ML-based technologies provides researchers with new ideas of pivot rules.
 Based on the deep Q-network (DQN)~\cite{DQN_1,DQN_2}, DeepSimplex~\cite{1} provides a pivot rule that can select the most suitable pivot rule for the current state between the Dantzig and steepest-edge rules.
 While another study~\cite{2} provides an instance-based method, the most suitable pivot rule for the current instance is learned among the five conventional pivot rules.
 The above two methods are based on several given pivot rules, and then learn the pivot rule scheduling scheme depending on the solution state or input instances.
 Therefore, the performance of these methods is heavily dependent on the supervised pivot rules.
 Unfortunately, owing to the lack of optimal labels, supervised pivot rules cannot extract the optimal pivot paths for the simplex method.

 In addition, the difficulty in determining the optimal pivot path lies in the information after several pivot iterations in the future.
 The existing solution state is insufficient for optimal future decisions.
 The most effective method is to appropriately assess the future situation before deciding to guide the best pivot.
 Fortunately, this idea is consistent with the Monte Carlo tree search (MCTS).
 Specifically, MCTS explores the trajectory in advance to evaluate and obtain future information to guide decision-making, significantly reducing the invalid search space and effectively guiding the best decision-making.
 Thus, the simplex method can effectively use future information to guide the current optimal pivot decision.